QuananhNguyen-04/GameV/README.md

 Nothing
 ## Controls
 - Press ESC to execute the game (disabled when pausing)
+- 1, 2 for Ally Unit, 0 for Enemy Unit
 - WASD or mouse left click to move
 - Y to lock or unlock camera view
 - Arrow keys to move camera